margaritachepikova/responsive-design/README.md

-# Second-Task
+# Responsive-Design

 1. Run npm i command in the project root.
-2. Start project with grunt partytime!
+2. Start project with `npm start`